-Gluten Free Crispy Chicken Tenders – These oven-baked chicken tenders are gluten and dairy free with a fabulous crispy crunch.
+Let’s make Gluten-Free Crispy Chicken Tenders!
+This oven-baked chicken tenders recipe is gluten and dairy-free with a fabulous crispy crunch.
 A favorite for kids and grown-ups alike!

-These gluten free baked chicken tenders are the perfect example.
+These gluten-free chicken tenders are the perfect example.
 The recipe is a classic you can come back to again and again.
 With the basic technique for these crispy chicken tenders in your back pocket, there are so many ways you can reinvent and reimagine the flavors.
 It’s a go-to recipe SURE to be a family favorite.